No momento, esta página está disponível apenas em inglês.

 Compliance with the Modern Slavery Act 2015 and the Australian Act is an ongoing commitment.
 As an organization, New Relic is continuing to develop the way it works to ensure that modern slavery risks are effectively identified and managed throughout our operations and supply chains.
 Going forward, we intend to continue to engage with key suppliers to improve modern slavery risk awareness, review relevant policies and explore opportunities for collaboration and partnerships to combat modern slavery.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and section 13 of the Australian Act and constitutes New Relic’s slavery and human trafficking statement for the financial year ending 31 March 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and section 13 of the Australian Act and constitutes New Relic’s slavery and human trafficking statement for the financial year ending 31 March 2024.

-Chief Financial Officer, New Relic, Inc.
+Chief Financial Officer and Director, New Relic, Inc.

 Director, New Relic UK Ltd.